Sleeping without a pillow is not necessarily bad, but it can be. It depends on your sleeping position and personal comfort.

 Neck pain can ruin the quality of your sleep and leave you tossing and turning all night.
 With the right pillow, your neck will thank you.

 If you suffer from scoliosis or another spine condition, it could be potentially dangerous to get rid of your pillow.
 Make sure to speak to your doctor before making a change to your sleep setup.
+Learn how to sleep with scoliosis for more comfortable nights.

 It’s not recommended for everyone, but if you’re set on dozing without a pillow, here are the steps to transition from pillow to no pillow.